-- a.
-Standards and Specifications: There are no national or international specifications for gathering information on when a patient takes their medication.
+a.
+Standards and Specifications: There are few ISO standards that must be given careful thought during construction and testing.
+Two specific standards were found under biological evaluation of medical devices.
+ISO/NP 10993-3 (Tests for genotoxicity, carcinogenicity and reproductive toxicity) and ISO/DIS 10993-9 (Framework for identification and quantification of potential degradation products) pertain to this project and must be satisfied.
 This data is valuable information for clinicians, and will help in determining if additional medication is necessary.
-Also, the data can be used for improvement upon a patient's medication adherence.
-Our client also desired that we develop a device that would remind the patient to take their medication. - b.
-Customer: Device must be able to get customer's attention, reminding him/her to take their medications. - c.
+Also, the data can be used for improvement upon the medical adherence.

+b.
+Customer.
+Device must be able to attract customer's attention, reminding him/her to take their medications.

+c.
 Patient-related concerns: The device does not have to be sterilized between uses.
-The data gathered from the instrument must be safeguarded for confidentiality purposes. - d.
-Competition: Currently there is an instrument which can monitor the date/time an individual medication pill bottle is opened; such instrument uses Micro-Electro-Mechanical Systems (MEMS.)
+The data gathered from the instrument must be safeguarded for confidentiality purposes.

+d.
+Competition: Currently there is an instrument which can monitor the date/time an individual medication pill bottle is opened; such instrument uses Micro-Electro-Mechanical Systems (MEMS.) as well as the e-pill MD.2.
+Both tools do not work well for this project and a suitable solution must be developed.